GeorgeSchiro/GoPcBackup/README.md

     This help text.

--KillProcessRetries=10
+-KillProcessOrderlyWaitSecs=30

-    This is the number of retries to kill a process that has been requested to stop.
+    This is the maximum number of seconds given to a process after a "close" command is given before the process is forcibly terminated.

--KillProcessWaitMS=1000
+-KillProcessForcedWaitMS=1000

-    This is the number of milliseconds between process kill retry attempts.
+    This is the maximum milliseconds to wait while force killing a process.

 -LogEntryDateTimeFormatPrefix"yyyy-MM-dd hh:mm:ss:fff tt  "